-Heat islands are urbanized areas exposed to higher temperatures than the outer regions.
+Urban heat island are urbanized areas exposed to higher temperatures than the outer regions.
 Structures such as buildings, roads, and other infrastructure absorb and re-radiate more of the sun’s heat than natural landscapes such as forests and bodies of water.
 Urban areas, where these structures are very dense, and greenery is limited, become “islands” with higher temperatures than outside areas (URL 1).

 Urban heat islands are more common in metropolitan cities where the population is dense.
-Many elements such as human activities, transportation, industrial and building stock form urban heat islands.
+Many elements such as human activities, transportation, industrial, and building stock form urban heat islands.
 We burn energy in many activities in our daily life, and the point that people burn usually escapes in the form of heat (URL 2).
-And if there are many people in an area, that means a lot of heat.
+And if many people are in an area, that means a lot of heat.
 The difference is especially noticeable at night when the heat captured by pavements and buildings during the day continues to warm the city after the sun goes down (URL 3).

 Large cities can be up to 12 °C warmer than their surrounding environments in the evening (URL 3).